Chieze-Franklin/nuggs/posts/2023/01/12/testing123.md

           publication_name: "${{ secrets.MEDIUM_PUBLICATION_NAME }}"
 ```

-You can create a Medium access token as value for the GitHub secret `MEDIUM_ACCESS_TOKEN` [here](https://medium.com/me/settings).
+You can create a Medium access token as a value for the GitHub secret `MEDIUM_ACCESS_TOKEN` [here](https://medium.com/me/settings).
 Under the `Security and apps` tab click on `Integration tokens` to bring up the pop-up dialog where you create your access token.

-The value for the `MEDIUM_PUBLICATION_TOKEN` is the name of the publication to which you wish to publish your posts.
+The value of the secret `MEDIUM_PUBLICATION_TOKEN` is the name of the publication to which you wish to publish your posts.

 Once you have set everything up, every time you push a new commit to the `main` branch of your GitHub repository, the GitHub Action will automatically publish the new post to Medium.
 This will save you a lot of time and effort, and make it easy to share your technical content with a wider audience.

-In conclusion, publishing post from Github to Medium is a great way to share your technical content with a wider audience.
-By connecting your Github repository to Medium using Medium API and GitHub Action, you can automate the process of publishing your posts to Medium and reach a larger audience.
+In conclusion, publishing posts from Github to Medium is a great way to share your technical content with a broader audience.
+By connecting your GitHub repository to Medium using Medium API and GitHub Action, you can automate publishing your posts to Medium and reach a larger audience.